 Energy security was included as a new topic in the NATO Riga Summit agenda (art.
 45) in November 2006.
 Since then, "the North Atlantic Alliance has repeatedly emphasized a collective approach toward ensuring energy security, along with preserving a stable energy supply, maintaining the security of transportation facilities and transit routes, as well as developing NATO’s competence in protecting energy infrastructure."
 (Source: the Jamestown Foundation).

-The report identified the five following key areas where NATO can provide added value:
+The report ("NATO's Role in Energy Security", a classified document) identified the five following key areas where NATO can provide added value:

 - information and intelligence fusion and sharing;

 - supporting consequence management;